 System constraints are key when it comes to optimizing our process.
 The process bottleneck limits the overall throughput and it determines such things as manufacturing lot sizes.

 With this simple manufacturing line simulation you can experience the effects of alternative solutions in order to maximize profit.
+When resources are shared by several products there is a setup time when changing product and you have to decide what is the optimal production lot size to optimize the process.

-Download Excel file: TOCeng4.xlsm
+Download Excel file: TOCeng5.xlsm

 Close other Excel files before you open this one and enable Macros.